cockroachdb/docs/v20.1/backup.md

 Incremental backups are smaller and faster to produce than full backups because they contain only the data that has changed since a base set of backups you specify (which must include one full backup, and can include many incremental backups).
 You can take incremental backups either as of a given timestamp or with full [revision history](backup.html#backups-with-revision-history).

+{{site.data.alerts.callout_danger}}
-**Note the following restrictions:** Incremental backups can only be created within the garbage collection period of the base backup's most recent timestamp.
+Incremental backups can only be created within the garbage collection period of the base backup's most recent timestamp.
 This is because incremental backups are created by finding which data has been created or modified since the most recent timestamp in the base backup––that timestamp data, though, is deleted by the garbage collection process.

 You can configure garbage collection periods using the `ttlseconds` [replication zone setting](configure-replication-zones.html).
+{{site.data.alerts.end}}

 ### Backups with revision history

-{% include {{ page.version.version }}/misc/beta-warning.md %}

-You can create full or incremental backups with revision history:
+You can create full or incremental backups [with revision history](#with-revision-history):

 - Taking full backups with revision history allows you to back up every change made within the garbage collection period leading up to and including the given timestamp.
 - Taking incremental backups with revision history allows you to back up every change made since the last backup and within the garbage collection period leading up to and including the given timestamp.
 You can take incremental backups with revision history even when your previous full or incremental backups were taken without revision history.